Edoardo Artistico: Club career

 Born in Trastevere, Rome, Artistico passed through the youth categories of Mastrelli di Portonaccio and Lazio.
-As a professional, first played in 1986 for Cynthia, and the following year he was acquired by L.R.
-Vicenza, where he was loaned to Roma (without entered the field), Frosinone and Perugia (both clubs at Serie C1) in he following seasons.
+As a professional he first played in 1986 for Cynthia.
+The following year he was acquired by L.R.
+Vicenza, where he was loaned to Roma, Frosinone and Perugia in the following seasons.

-In 1992, Aristico played for the first time in Serie B for Monza, helping the club in their campaign against relegation that season.
+In 1992, Artistico played for the first time in Serie B for Monza.
 He remained playing for second-level clubs in the following seasons, for Pescara and Ancona.
-In 1996, he had another spell at Perugia, this time in Serie A, where he made just 3 appearances and scored one goal.
-In 1996 he arrived at U.S. Salernitana, and in the following season Artistico was part of the Serie B champion squad in 1997–98, a feat he would repeat in 2000–01, with Torino F.C.
+In 1996, he had another spell at Perugia (in Serie A), where he made three appearances and scored one goal.
+In 1996 he arrived at U.S. Salernitana, and in the following season Artistico was part of the Serie B champion squad in 1997–98, a feat he would repeat in 2000–01 with Torino F.C.

-He also played for Crotone, with quick loan spell at Napoli, and for Pistoiese and Hellas Verona.
-In 2006, he ended his career with Latina in Serie C2, playing in just 6 matches.
+He also played for Crotone, with short loan spells at Napoli, Pistoiese and Hellas Verona.
+His career ended in 2006, he ended, after playing in only six matches with Serie C2 club Latina.

 International career

 On 28 May 1990, Artistico played for Umbria (a selection of players from Perugia, Ternana and Gubbio) in a friendly match against the Brazil national team, in preparation for the 1990 FIFA World Cup.
-The match was surprisingly won by the Umbria IX with an Artistico scoring the victory goal at the 6th minute, from a free kick.
+The match was won by the Umbria team, with Artistico scoring the winning goal from a free kick.